Matroids, Delta-matroids and Embedded Graphs: Delta-matroids from ribbon graphs

 \subsection{Ribbon-graphic delta-matroids}

-A main purposes of this article is to illustrate that the delta-matroid $D_{0}(G) = D_{\leq 0}(G)$ plays a role in delta-matroid theory analogous to the role graphic matroids play in matroid theory.
+One of the main purposes of this article is to illustrate that the delta-matroid $D_{0}(G)=D_{\leq 0}(G)$ plays a role in delta-matroid theory analogous to the role graphic matroids play in matroid theory.
 In this subsection we set up some additional terminology for these delta-matroids and show that they have appeared in the literature in other guises.

 \begin{definition} Let $G=(V,E)$ be a ribbon graph.
 We use $\F(G)$ to denote the set $\F_0(G)=\F_{\leq 0}(G)$, so that

 and $D(G)=(E,\F)$ to denote the delta-matroid $D_0(G)=D_{\leq0}(G)$.
 We say that $D(G)$ is a \emph{ribbon-graphic} delta-matroid. \end{definition}